Nepal at the 1984 Summer Olympics

 Nepal was represented at the 1984 Summer Olympics in Los Angeles, California, United States by the Nepal Olympic Committee.

 In total, 10 athletes – all men – represented Nepal in three different sports including athletics, boxing and weightlifting.

 Background

 One Nepalese athlete had competed at the 1924 Winter Olympics in Chamonix, France in what was the first time the country would be represented at any Olympics.
 The Nepal Olympic Committee was founded in 1962 and Nepal made their Summer Olympic debut at the 1964 Summer Olympics in Tokyo, Japan.
 They missed the 1968 Summer Olympics in Mexico City, Mexico but had competed at every subsequent Summer Olympics.
-The 1984 Summer Olympics in Los Angeles, California, United States marked their fourth consecutive appareance and their fifth appearance overall at the Summer Olympics.
+The 1984 Summer Olympics in Los Angeles, California, United States marked their fourth consecutive appearance and their fifth appearance overall at the Summer Olympics.

 Competitors

 In total, 10 athletes represented Nepal at the 1984 Summer Olympics in Los Angeles, California, United States across three different sports.